 Original Medicare does not have a cap on out-of-pocket costs (the deductible and coinsurance the people pay when they need medical care), so most beneficiaries rely on some sort of supplemental coverage.
 Many have supplemental coverage from a current or former employer, or from Medicaid.
 But for those who don’t, private Medigap plans provide supplemental coverage that pays some or all of the out-of-pocket expenses Original Medicare beneficiaries would otherwise have to pay on their own.

-The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2021 guide) with helpful state-specific information related to Medicare plans.
+The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2022 guide) with helpful state-specific information related to Medicare plans.
 The guide notes that people under age 65 who have Medicare eligibility in Wyoming due to a disability are not guaranteed access to a Medigap plan, and that insurers can use medical underwriting to determine eligibility for people under 65 — all of whom have at least one significant pre-existing condition.
-(There are no federal rules to ensure access to Medigap plans for people under age 65, although many states have taken action to address this.)

 Wyoming is one of several states where state-run high-risk pools are still operational, with supplemental coverage available to Medicare beneficiaries who are unable to obtain private Medigap plans.
 The others are Alaska, Iowa, Nebraska, New Mexico, North Dakota, South Carolina, and Washington.
 Wyoming enacted legislation in 2019 that extends the operation of the Wyoming Health Insurance Pool through 2030.